Charles117/resilience_shenzhen/README.md

 ```
 The handbook of WRF is here [WRF\WRFUsersGuide.pdf](https://github.com/Charles117/resilience_shenzhen/tree/master/WRF/WRFUsersGuide.pdf)

-*** Requirements: a linux system (like Ubuntu 16.04), and basic knowlogde of linux, fortran, commands of shell.
+*** Requirements: a linux system (like Ubuntu 16.04), and basic knowlogde of linux, fortran, and commands of shell.

 ### 1.2.1.
 Install WRF
 Detailed steps can be checked here: